NTRMASK/Asus-Notebook-R541U-Hackintosh/README.md

 ## IMPORTANT!!!
 MAP YOUR USB PORTS WITH:
 USBTOOLBOX
-drop the kext into kexts
-after that open propertree
+After you do it you will get: USBMAP.kext drop the kext into kexts after that open propertree open config.plist crtl+r on keyboard select oc folder click crtl+s
-open config.plist
-crtl+r on keyboard
-select oc folder
-click crtl+s
+DONE

 # BIOS Settings